 At USS Bowfin Submarine Museum & Park there are many different exhibits the whole family can enjoy.
-Besides the submarine itself we have a submarine museum with many exciting exhibits inside, as well as many fantastic outdoor exhibits.
+In addition to the submarine itself we have a submarine museum with many exciting exhibits inside, as well as many fantastic outdoor exhibits.

 The USS Bowfin Bell was missing after her move between San Diego, California, and Seattle, Washington.
 In 1996 the bell resurfaced and was offered to the museum.
 Three naval reservist in California volunteered to verify its authenticity and within months, the Bowfin and her bell were reunited.

 Another exhibit is Bowfin’s second battle flag, which was stored in Bowfin crew member Jack Updegraff’s parents’ attic and forgotten about for almost 50 years!
 It was rediscovered and donated to Bowfin Museum’s collection just in time for the crew’s reunion on the boat.

 Other exhibits include a Bowfin launching cachet and a Purple Heart that was bestowed upon crew member Reid Lee, the only Bowfin casualty of war.
 Lee received shrapnel wounds during a surface engagement on the seventh patrol.
 The Purple Heart, a decoration instituted by Gen. George Washington, is named after the only type of wood capable of withstanding the constant stress of repeated firing.